goal31121/ComfyUI-LevelPixel-Enhanced/README.md

     - C++ Cmake tools for Windows
     - C++ Cmake tools for Linux and Mac
 3. Download [CMAKE official distribution](https://cmake.org/download) - install the latest version.
-4. Download [llama-mtmd-cli](https://github.com/ggml-org/llama.cpp/releases/tag/b5317) - if you want to use Qwen2.5-VL gguf in Multimodal Generator Advanced node.\
-  Choose the archive that suits your system.
-Probably, for you it will be `llama-b5317-bin-win--cu12.4-x64.zip`\
-  IMPORTANT - download only `b5317` realese.
-There are still some output errors on new versions\
-  After downloading, go to the path:\
-  `ComfyUI\custom_nodes\ComfyUI-LevelPixel-Advanced\nodes\vlm\llama-mtmd-cli`\
-  And unzip the downloaded archive here.\
-  The llama-mtmd-cli folder should contain the llama-mtmd-cli.exe file and other libraries from the archive:\
-  `ComfyUI\custom_nodes\ComfyUI-LevelPixel-Advanced\nodes\vlm\llama-mtmd-cli\llama-mtmd-cli.exe`\

 ### Installation package using ComfyUI Manager (recommended):